dyne/devuan-sdk/README.md

 dependencies, we'll certainly want to test locally its build and perhaps also install it on a test system to see if all works well.
-The SDK build is facilitated by `schroot` (which must be installed) and operated via the set of `chroot-` commands.
+The SDK build is facilitated by `schroot` (which must be installed) and operated via the set of `sdk-chroot-` commands.

 First of all choose the target architecture (we will use `i386`) and then create the chroot (will ask for the super user password with sudo):

 ```
-arch i386
+sdk-chroot-arch armhf
-chroot-create
+sdk-chroot-build
 ```

 Then wait since this will take a while the first time.
 The chroot will